 At Malmö Museer you can see everything from the Nordic region´s oldest surviving Renaissance castle to a real submarine, a new aquarium and fantastic vehicles.
-The museum´s permanent exhibitions focus on history, natural history, technology and seafaring.
+The museum´s permanent exhibitions focus on history, science, natural history, technology and seafaring.
 There are also about a dozen temporary exhibitions every year.

 Welcome to our new Aquarium and to a voyage of discovery!
 Discover animals' fantastic ways of finding food, hiding or deceiving others.
 Meet fish, reptiles, spiders and other cold-blooded animals eye to eye.

 Malmöhus was originally a minor citadel whose construction was ordered in 1434 by Erik of Pomerania, king of the Kalmar Union which brought Norway, Sweden and Denmark together under a single monarch.
 In the 16th century King Christian III of Denmark and Norway rebuilt the citadel to create a modern defensive fortress, an imposing castle and the home of the Governors of Malmöhus County.

 Our common nature – about your nature, our nature and nature closest to us, Colour, Form and Function – about the ingenuity of nature and animals, and Skåne dinosaurs and other really old animals – a playful journey from Earth's prehistoric to the present day with focus on Skåne - a journey of 4.6 billion years!

 Welcome to Sweden - The refugee camp on Malmö Museum and the white buses 1945

 During the end of the World War II, in 1945, Malmö Museum changed from a public museum to a refugee camp for those women and men who survived the Nazi concentration camps.

 The Science and Maritime House